In-N-Out Burger: Bible verses

 In-N-Out prints Bible citations in small print on areas of packaging (such as "John 3:16", "Proverbs 3:5", "Proverbs 24:16", "Nahum 1:7", "Luke 6:35" and "Revelation 3:20").
 They are primarily found on the bottom underside of drink cups and the wrappers that hold their burgers together.
-This practice began in the 1980s during Rich Snyder's presidency, a reflection of the Christian beliefs held by the Snyder family.
+This practice began in the 1980s during Rich Snyder's presidency, a reflection of the evangelical Christian beliefs held by the Snyder family.

-Legal issues
+Legal and policy issues

 Rich Boyd lawsuit (2006)

 In 2006, a lawsuit exposed a possible family disagreement over the chain's corporate leadership.
-Richard Boyd, one of In-N-Out's vice presidents and co-trustee of two-thirds of the company stock, accused Lynsi Martinez and allied corporate executives of trying to force out Esther Snyder and attempting to fire Boyd unreasonably.
+Richard Boyd, one of In-N-Out's vice presidents and co-trustee of two-thirds of the company stock, accused Lynsi Snyder (then known as Lynsi Martinez) and allied corporate executives of trying to force out Esther Snyder and attempting to fire Boyd unreasonably.
 Pre-empting the suit, Martinez, Snyder, and Taylor appeared in a December video message to employees, telling them not to believe everything they hear.
 The company then responded with a lawsuit of its own, alleging Boyd had construction work done on his personal property and charged it to the company, as well as favoring contractors with uncompetitive bids.
 Boyd was then suspended from his role as co-trustee and Northern Trust Bank of California took his place (as co-trustee) until a hearing set for May 10, 2006.
 However, in April, the judge dismissed two of In-N-Out's claims against Boyd.
 A trial date of October 17, 2006, was set but never occurred, and a settlement was reached out of court.
 Ultimately, Boyd was permanently removed from his role as an employee and co-trustee.